 From January 2019 we expanded further and began running our two jazz improvisation groups on a weekly basis every Thursday night.
 We also welcomed to our teaching roster one of the UK's finest jazz saxophonists and a highly experienced and dedicated educator Steve Buckley (a founder member of the multiple award winning UK jazz super group Loose Tubes).
 I started some CPD sessions at BYMT for any music teachers who want to introduce improvisation in to their lessons and share some of my techniques and concepts that I have developed over the years and published in my series of Apple iBooks "How To Learn To Improvise".

 In the summer of 2019 we finished up the year with another highly successful Jazz Day with many students taking part in an afternoon open workshop and evening concert, to a packed concert hall.

 In November 2019 both of our student groups performed at The Royal Festival Hall as part of the

 EFG London Jazz Festival.

 With some great events lined up for 2020 the pandemic hit and we were forced to cancel all of them, but we moved to online lessons and keep the school going.
-In the Spring of 2021 we created our Charles Mingus Lockdown project and video (which you can watch below) and with socially distanced rehearsals resuming in the summer we were all pleased to play together again.
+In the Spring of 2021 we created our Charles Mingus Lockdown project and video and with socially distanced rehearsals resuming in the summer we were all pleased to play together again.
 The autumn term saw a fresh new intake of students and the children performed live again at the Christmas concert.